pachyderm/pachyderm/doc/deployment/deploy_custom/deploy_custom_configuring_persistent_disk_parameters.md

 - `google`: gcePersistentDisk for Google Cloud Storage
 - `azure`: azureDisk for Microsoft Azure

-These choices do not apply to  most on-premises deployments.
+As stated above, the specifics of a one of these choices may not be precisely what your on-premises deployment requires.
-To determine the correct choices for your on-prem infrastructure, consult with your Kubernetes administrators and edit your manifest manually.
+To determine the closest correct choices for your on-prem infrastructure, consult with your Kubernetes administrators.
+You may have to then edit your manifest manually, based on configuration information they provide to you.

 ## Example invocation with persistent disk parameters